-Students are encouraged to pre-order lunches before school or at recess.
+Students are encouraged to pre-order lunches online before school or at recess.
 This ensures that they have their lunches ready without the need to wait for it to be made up at lunchtime.
 The first 10 minutes of lunch are set aside to collect lunches.
-Canteen menu and prices are available on our school website.
+Canteen menu and prices and information on how to order online are available on our school website.